tenzap/exif-thumbnail-adder/README.md

     - Rotation of the thumbnail
     - Backup of original pictures
     - Replace picture inplace or write new picture to another directory
+    - Choose the exif library for adding thumbnails.
+Available libraries are:
+        - Android-Exif-Extended
+        - libexif
-    - Choose the exif library for adding thumbnails (Android-Exif-Extended or pixymeta-android).
-Please note that at the time of writing this, pixymeta-android is licensed under EPL-1.0 which is not compatible with GPL.
+        - pixymeta-android (please note that at the time of writing this, pixymeta-android is licensed under EPL-1.0 which is not compatible with GPL.
 You may compile yourself a variant having pixymeta-android.
-See below for more info.
+See below for more info.)

 ## Installation